 Location 17: Tortuguero (Costa Rica)

-My favourite place to walk were the trails at Tortuguero National Park and I enjoyed canoeing on the Canoe Trail which is also part of the national park.
+My favourite places to walk were the trails at Tortuguero National Park and I also enjoyed the Canoe Trail.

 I have often heard Tortuguero described on the backpacking circuit as a place to see crocodiles, herons and turtles.
-I agree with this although I did not find crocodiles to be common and the turtles are only around from approximately July to October.
-The nesting turtles should be watched from a distance and they should be given "right of way" (so move aside if they want your patch of beach).
+This location description is based on my visit in 2017 when I saw lots of wildlife, although I did not find crocodiles to be common and the turtles are only around from approximately July to October.
+If you do visit during turtle season, the local wardens ask for nesting turtles to be watched from a distance and say that turtles should be given "right of way" (so you must move aside if they want your patch of beach).

-I enjoyed seeing the colourful kingfishers, egrets and herons.
-For keen birdwatchers, the forests are home to toucans, trogons, flycatchers, warblers, tanagers and other families.
+I enjoyed seeing the colourful kingfishers, egrets and herons in the wetlands.
+For keen birdwatchers there are also forests that are home to toucans, trogons, flycatchers, warblers, tanagers and other families of birds.

-Getting to Tortuguero from San Jose is fairly easy.
-Your hotel, hostel or travel guide will have advice.
-There is a well-known route using public transport (from San Jose) starting with a bus to Cariari, then a bus to La Pavona and then a public ferry to Tortuguero.
-A one-way ticket cost me approximately $10 in 2017.
-There are also tourist buses available which cost more but which some visitors prefer.
+I found getting to Tortuguero from San Jose to be fairly easy.
+Your hotel, hostel or travel guide will obviously have advice on this.
+When I visited in 2017 there was a well-known route using public transport (from San Jose) starting with a bus to Cariari, then a bus to La Pavona and then a public ferry to Tortuguero.
+A one-way ticket cost me approximately $10.
+There were also tourist buses available which cost more but which some visitors prefer.

 Coterc http://www.coterc.org is a conservation project at Tortuguero where you can volunteer, stay in a great place and have access to kayaks for exploring.